-What is the Immune System?
+What is the immune system?

 Your immune system is comprised of six components that do their best to protect you from foreign invaders.

-Lymph nodes and lymphatic system, which recognize and fight invading pathogens;
+- Lymph nodes and lymphatic system, which recognize and fight invading pathogens

-Respiratory system, which creates mucus, coughs and sneezes to trap and remove contaminants;
+- Respiratory system, which creates mucus, coughs and sneezes to trap and remove contaminants

-White blood cells, which attack pathogens in your blood and other tissues of your body;
+- White blood cells, which attack pathogens in your blood and other tissues of your body

-Your spleen, a major organ that helps protect you from bacterial infections;
+- Your spleen, a major organ that helps protect you from bacterial infections

 Every day we come in contact with thousands of different viruses and bacteria.
 We touch things like a seat on a bus or a cart at the grocery store and then we touch our face.
-The bugs can then get access into our bodies through our mucosal surfaces (eyes, nose, mouth, or a break in our skin).
+The bugs can then get access to our bodies through our mucosal surfaces (eyes, nose, mouth, or a break in our skin).

 The majority of the time the invading foe will be thwarted by our mighty white blood cells, which capture and kill the bugs before they can replicate and enter our bloodstream.

-We actually swallow a surprisingly high number of bacteria and pathogens every single day, but most of them die in our saliva or in the acid and healthy bacterial environment of the stomach.
+As gross as it sounds, we actually swallow a surprisingly high number of bacteria and pathogens every single day, but most of them die in our saliva or in the acid and healthy bacterial environment of the stomach.
 Unfortunately, some bugs are stronger than others or have mutated in ways to evade our immune response, and then we are susceptible until our immune system adapts and finds a way to kill the new version of the invader.

-The dictionary definition is: A state in which a person's immune system is weakened or absent.
+Being immunocompromised is simply a state in which a person's immune system is weakened or absent.
 But for us exercise enthusiasts, it gets more complicated than that.